Ricky van Wolfswinkel

-Ricky van Wolfswinkel (/nl/; born 27 January 1989) is a Dutch professional footballer who plays as a striker for club Twente.
-He has played top-flight football in the Netherlands, Portugal, England, France, Spain and Switzerland and has been capped twice by the Netherlands national team.
+Ricky van Wolfswinkel (/nl/; born 27 January 1989) is a Dutch former professional footballer who played as a striker.
+He had played top-flight football in the Netherlands, Portugal, England, France, Spain and Switzerland and had been capped twice by the Netherlands national team.

 Club career

 Vitesse

 Van Wolfswinkel started his football career at the D-pupils of Vitesse Arnhem.
 In the A-juniors, he became top scorer in the national first division, winning a prize awarded by the Royal Dutch Football Association (KNVB) for the feat.
 This prize was presented by Wesley Sneijder in 2007.
 On 5 April 2008, Van Wolfswinkel made his debut for Vitesse's first team in a match against Sparta Rotterdam, in which he was the substitute in the 85th minute for Santi Kolk.
 Against De Graafschap, in the 2008–09 season, he was in the starting lineup for the first time.
 In his third match that season, against Sparta Rotterdam, he scored his first Eredivisie goal.